-Get lawsuit funding in North Dakota with the lowest rates.
+Get pre-settlement lawsuit funding in North Dakota before your case settles.

-Looking to pay debt? rent? mortgage?
-With pre-settlement funding in ND, you can turn your pending settlement into cash.
-Baker Street Funding is a lawsuit funding company offering low rate lawsuit loans in North Dakota.
-Check out options in minutes without any risks.
-Apply for low rates and flexible lawsuit loans in North Dakota to cushion financial pressure during litigations.
-Get funded in less than 24 hours.
+With pre-settlement funding in North Dakota, you can turn your pending settlement into cash so you can pay your medical bills, rent, and more.
+Baker Street Funding is the type of lawsuit funding company that provides low rate lawsuit loans to North Dakota plaintiffs starting at 2% non-compounding.
+Apply for a flexible lawsuit cash advance in The Peace Garden State to cushion financial pressure during litigations.
+Check our options in minutes without any risks and upon approval get funded in less than 24 hours

-Why Baker Street Funding lawsuit loans in North Dakota?
+Why choose Baker Street Legal Funding lawsuit loans in North Dakota?

-At Baker Street Funding, we offer low rates of lawsuit loans (non-compounding) ranging between 1.5% to 3.4% monthly, depending on the type of your case and the nature of your claims.
+At Baker Street Funding, we offer low interest rate pre-settlement funding (non-compounding) ranging between 2% to 3.4% monthly, depending on the type of your case and the nature of your claims.

 No hidden charges